dtcenter/METviewer/docs/Users_Guide/boxplot.rst

 .. figure:: figure/boxplots_plot.png

-	    Figure 5.1: Example Boxplot created by METviewer for RMSE of 2m temperature over the CONUS by lead time.
+	    Example Boxplot created by METviewer for RMSE of 2m temperature over the CONUS by lead time.

 Here is the associated xml for this example.
 It can be copied into an